fourkitchens/pantheon-tools/README.md

 ### pantheon-db-cli

 Connect to the database of any Pantheon site.
 Even VIP clients that require an SSH tunnel to connect to the database.

+### pantheon-sites-report

+Get a report about all sites listing some metric (e.g. PHP version, upstream, etc.).